Certificate in Biomedical Informatics

 - Once you have created a CollegeNet account, you can then begin your online application.
 After logging in, select “Online Application”.

 - You will be asked to enter your personal information.
 Save and continue to program information.

 - The Certificate program applications are found under “Perelman School of Medicine Masters Programs”.

 - Applicants may access their application any number of times until submission.
-Once the application has been fully submitted, applicants can check the status themselves and note the receipt of supporting documentation.
+Once the application has been fully submitted, applicants can check the status by logging into the system.

 - Curriculum Vitae

 - Personal statement: a one page description of career goals that includes a description of how the certificate meets your educational objectives

 - Upload an unofficial transcript to the online application form

 - If you are admitted to the program, official transcripts must be delivered directly to Penn from your institution, via email or mailed to Hannah Chervitz at D204 Richards Building, 3700 Hamilton Walk, Philadelphia, PA 19104.

 - There is a $75 application fee.